LeoMart83/Frontend-Challenge/README.md

 **To prevent regressions I would use these strategies:**

 -   Automated Regression Testing with a high code coverage to prevent regressions after every code change.
 Basically make sure old code works as expected after you implement something new.
--   End-to-End (E2E) Tests for covering critical user flows such as creating, reading, updating, and deleting patients and notes
+-   End-to-End (E2E).
+Tests for covering critical user flows such as creating, reading, updating, and deleting patients and notes
+-   Continuous Integration/Continuous Delivery (CI/CD).
+Integrate the automated unit and E2E tests into the CI/CD pipeline.
+This ensures that the test suite runs automatically with every code change, preventing regressions from being deployed to higher environments.
+Failed tests would block the pipeline.

 **Main components & features for testing would be:**